SheepTester/longer-tweets/_drafts/ucsd-schedule-of-classes.md

 // 'Hyperk\"ahler manifolds' MATH 206A, FA18 page 363
 // 'Machine Learning forÿRobotics' SP22 page 204 CSE 291 -->

-Honorable mention: [Fall 2012's ERC 87](https://act.ucsd.edu/scheduleOfClasses/scheduleOfClassesStudentResult.htm?selectedTerm=FA12&tabNum=tabs-crs&courses=ERC%2087), which puts the fee for the course in the topic name.
+### Honorable mention

 ![Freshman Seminar ( 1 Units) God,Satan,& the Desert *$95fee; This course includes a weekend overnight trip to the desert (a $95 fee is required).
 The dates of the Anza-Borrego Freshmen Seminar trips will be: Saturday, October 20 or Saturday Oct.
 27.](../images/ucsd-soc/image-7.png)

+[Fall 2012's ERC 87](https://act.ucsd.edu/scheduleOfClasses/scheduleOfClassesStudentResult.htm?selectedTerm=FA12&tabNum=tabs-crs&courses=ERC%2087) puts the fee for the course in the topic name, which is pretty unusual.

 ## Accidentally enrollable discussion